 Prior to the trips, students collaborate remotely for several months.
 Then, they spend one week in the client’s country to present their final recommendations to the organization’s leadership.
-Full-time MBA students take the trip during the spring semester, and evening program students travel during the summer.
+Full-time MBA students take the trip during the spring semester, and Flex and Evening Program students travel during the summer.
 A sample of client organizations our students consulted for in 2016 includes:

-- Full-Time MBA: Brazil, China, Hong Kong, India, Spain, United Arab Emirates - 48 projects
+- Full-Time MBA: Brazil, Hong Kong, Germany, Ghana, India, Spain, South Africa, United Arab Emirates - 55 projects

-- Executive MBA: South Korea - 7 projects
+- Executive MBA: South Korea - 10 projects

-- Executive Master’s in Leadership: South Africa - 7 projects
+- Executive Master’s in Leadership: South Africa - 6 projects

-- Master of Science in Finance: South Africa - 10 projects
+- Master of Science in Finance: South Africa - 15 projects

 In the last 15 years, student teams have traveled to Prague, Rome, Buenos Aires, Lima, São Paulo, Tel Aviv, Istanbul, Beijing, Delhi, and Cape Town, among many other cities, working for clients ranging from small entrepreneurial companies to global enterprises, from public- to private-sector institutions, and from local to international corporations.